Chicago Executive Airport

 Chicago Executive Airport (IATA: PWK, ICAO: KPWK, FAA LID: PWK), formerly Palwaukee Municipal Airport, is a public airport 18 miles (33 km) northwest of Chicago, in the village of Wheeling in Cook County, Illinois, United States.
 It is owned by the City of Prospect Heights and the Village of Wheeling.

 The airport logs over 77,000 take-offs and landings each year and is the fourth busiest airport in Illinois.

 History

-The airport opened in 1925 as Gauthier's Flying Field.
-It was named Pal-Waukee in November 1928, from its location near the intersection of Palatine Road and Milwaukee Avenue.
-In 1953 the airport was purchased by George J. Priester, who developed the airport over the next 33 years, installing paved runways, lighting, hangars and an air traffic control tower.
-In 1986 George's son Charlie negotiated the sale of the airport to Wheeling and Prospect Heights and it was renamed Palwaukee Municipal Airport.
+The airport opened in 1926 as Gauthier's Flying Field.
+It was named Pal-Waukee in November 1928 because of its location near the intersection of Palatine Road and Milwaukee Avenue.
+In 1953, the airport was purchased by George J. Priester, who developed the airport over the next 33 years, installing paved runways, lighting, hangars, and an air traffic control tower.
+In 1986, George's son Charlie negotiated the sale of the airport to the cities of Wheeling and Prospect Heights, and it was renamed Palwaukee Municipal Airport.

-Charlie Priester kept an FBO at the airport along with a charter company called Priester Aviation.
-Priester sold the FBO to Signature Flight Support in 2001, and turned over operational control of Priester Charter to his son Andy in 2004.
+Charlie Priester kept an FBO at the airport, along with a charter company called Priester Aviation.
+Priester sold the FBO to Signature Flight Support in 2001, and he turned over operational control of Priester Charter to his son Andy in 2004.